m2x07/easy-arch-install/README.md

 ## Partitioning:
-There are various layouts and filesystems one can use to install Arch Linux For this guide, we will be using EXT4 filesystem
-We will be using `cfdisk` tool to create our partitions. anyone with a normal human brain can use it easily as it is a TUI
+There are various layouts and filesystems one can use to install Arch Linux For this guide, we will be primarily using EXT4 filesystem We will be using `cfdisk` tool to create our partitions. this tool is fairly easy to use as you can navigate through the options just by using the arrow keys.
 ```bash
 cfdisk /dev/nvme0n1     #replace disk name(nvme0n1) with your disk name
 ```